 - Licensed providers may operate at group sizes and ratios according to their licensed Star level

 - Providers must conduct daily wellness checks on every child at the facility.

 - Masks are required indoors for all staff, plus gloves and gowns as needed for wellness screenings of children or health screenings of staff and essential visitors.

-- Masks are required for children age 3 years and older when indoors (unless drinking, eating, or napping)
+- Masks are required for children age 2 years and older when indoors (except when drinking, eating, or napping)

 - Training on COVID safe practices is required for all staff, including cooks and transportation staff.